IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/README.md

 - Don't work directly on the `trunk` branch if possible.

-- Create a new branch for each change (feature, bug fix, etc) and merge it back whenever you think it is working/will-not-break-the-whole-project.
+- Create a new branch for each change (feature, bug fix, etc) and merge it back whenever you think it _will not break the whole project_ and _is working_.

 - I would propose that we don't need to use a pull requests for this project - it costs too much time.

-  - If you are really unsure if your branch is ready to merge back, you can ask a team mate for a review
+  - If you are really unsure if your branch is ready to merge back, you can ask a team mate for a review.

 ### Debugging

+#### WordPress

 The project is set up to use [VS Code](https://code.visualstudio.com/) as the development environment.
 It comes with preconfigured launch configurations for debugging, required extensions and settings, among other features.

 [wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) is even already preconfigured to support debugging of PHP code.

-@TODO: Add debugging instructions/launch configurations
+#### JS/CSS/Gutenberg

+Plugin/Theme sources are also compiled with debug informations.
+So you can easily debug into your own sources using the browser.

+Gutenberg is compiled with debug informations when `wp-env` is starting up.
+This means you can even debug from your own JS/CSS into the Gutenberg sources.

+_The project setup will always build code including debugging information.
+Everything is compiled for easy debugging since **we are here for hacking :-)**_

 ### Commands